Travel 4 minutes 31 October 2024

 See the Rome guide

-Here are some of the most striking locations for sensational Instagram posts.
+Here are some of the most photo-worthy spots in the Eternal City.

 St Peter's Basilica from Umberto I Bridge

-At sunset, when the Roman sky takes on pink and orange hues, head for Ponte Umberto I. From here, you'll have the best view of St Peter's and its dome standing out against the sky.
-The lights reflecting off the surface of the Tiber create a play of colors that makes every shot a masterpiece.
-This late 19th-century bridge is a tribute to the unification of Italy and provides the ideal setting for capturing the spiritual and architectural immensity of the Vatican.
+At sunset, when pink and orange hues spread across the Roman skyline, head for Ponte Umberto I. From here, you'll have the best view of St Peter's and its postcard-worthy dome .
+The light reflecting off the Tiber create a play of colors that makes every shot a masterpiece.
+Constructed in the late 19th-century, the bridge was a tribute to the unification of Italy and provides the ideal setting for capturing the spiritual and architectural immensity of the Vatican.

 Tip: The view of the basilica is perfect from the opposite bank.

-Where to eat nearby: Tuscan cuisine and seafood at Da Cesare, authentic regional cuisine at Arcangelo, and MICHELIN-Starred dishes and fine wines at Convivio Troiani.
+Where to eat nearby: Tuscan cuisine and seafood at Da Cesare, authentic regional cuisine at Arcangelo, and MICHELIN-Starred dishes and exceptional wines at Convivio Troiani.

 The Roman Forum from Via di Monte Tarpeo

-This is one of Rome's most picturesque yet least known sites.
-This street, just a stone's throw from Piazza del Campidoglio, owes its name to the Rupe Tarpea – a rocky cliff off which traitors were thrown in Ancient times, according to Roman tradition.
-Via di Monte Tarpeo is a prime observation point, offering a unique panoramic view over classical Rome.
+One of Rome's most picturesque sites off the beaten path, Via di Monte Tarpeo is just a few steps from Piazza del Campidoglio.
+The street owes its name to the Rupe Tarpea—the rocky cliff from which traitors were thrown in Ancient times.
+Via di Monte Tarpeo is a prime observation point, offering a stunning panoramic view over Rome.

-At sunset, the ruins of the forum are illuminated by a golden light that accentuates the architectural details and creates an almost otherworldly atmosphere.
-This street, which is rather quiet and less frequented by tourists, allows you to take full advantage of the spectacle yet away from the crowds that often plague other sites in the city: a must for your photo album.
+At sunset, the ruins of the forum are illuminated by golden light, accentuating the architectural details and creating an almost otherworldly atmosphere.
+From this sleepy street, you can take full advantage of the spectacle, while dodging the massive tourist groups.

 The Colosseum from Via Nicola Salvi

-The best vantage point for those looking for the perfect shot of the Colosseum in the background, Via Nicola Salvi undoubtedly has the best view of Rome's most beloved monument.
-From here, you can experiment with different angles: in the highest part of the street, the low walls provide the perfect frame for a picturesque shot, and the pedestrian bridge that spans the street gives a "suspended" effect when walking in front of the Colosseum, As this area sees a lot of tourist traffic, arrive early in the morning to avoid the chaos and enjoy a less crowded backdrop for your photos.
-The street is directly above Colosseo metro stop.
+Via Nicola Salvi has the best vantage point for the perfect shot of the Colosseum.
+From here, you can experiment with different angles: in the highest part of the street, the low walls provide the perfect frame for a picturesque shot, and the pedestrian bridge that spans the street gives a "suspended" effect when walking in front of the Colosseum.
+It's a touristy area, so arrive early morning to secure a less noisy backdrop for your snap.

-Where to eat nearby: MICHELIN-Starred Aroma with creative Mediterranean cuisine and a view of the Colosseum.
+Where to eat nearby: MICHELIN-Starred Aroma, where you'll find creative dishes inspired by the Mediterranean and a stunning view of the Colosseum.

-Where to eat nearby: Enjoy unmissable local cuisine at Romanè, one of the best Bib Gourmands in the city (be sure to book your table!)
+Where to eat nearby: Tuck into local cuisine at Romanè, one of the best Bib Gourmands in the city—be sure to book ahead, as it's a popular spot with Romans and visitors alike.

 Trastevere and its narrow streets

-As you stroll through Vicolo del Cedro and Vicolo della Torre, you get a glimpse of authentic Roman life.
-The colorful houses, climbing plants, and clothes hanging between the buildings are all scenes that capture the soul of Rome, its warm welcome, and indomitable spirit.
-Vicolo dell'Atleta and Vicolo dell'Arco di San Calisto are perfect examples of the beauty to be found hidden in the details.
-Here, the light filtering through the buildings creates a play of light and shadow that makes each shot extraordinarily atmospheric.
-In Vicolo Moroni, you'll often see clothes hanging from the wires between the buildings, like a scene from a post-war Neorealist film.
+As you stroll through Vicolo del Cedro and Vicolo della Torre, you get a glimpse of authentic Roman—the colorful houses, climbing plants, and the welcoming vibe.
+On Vicolo dell'Atleta and Vicolo dell'Arco di San Calisto, you'll find the beauty in the details.
+Here, light filtering through the buildings creates a play of light and shadow that makes each shot dreamy and atmospheric.
+In Vicolo Moroni, clothes hang from the wires between the buildings like a scene from a post-war Neorealist film.

-Tip: In the evening, the lanterns that light up the alleyways create a timeless and romantic atmosphere, ideal for night-time photos that capture the area’s tranquility and charm.
+Tip: In the evening, the lanterns that light up the alleyways create a romantic atmosphere, ideal for night-time photos that capture the area’s tranquility and charm.

-Where to eat in Trastevere: There are many, but try the elegant and traditional Antica Pesa, in the surprising Osteria della Trippa, one of the best Bib Gourmands in Rome, or in the MICHELIN-Starred Glass Hostaria and Zia.
+Where to eat: Try the elegant and traditional Antica Pesa, in the surprising Osteria della Trippa, one of the best Bib Gourmands in Rome, or in the MICHELIN-Starred Glass Hostaria and Zia.

 Choosing the right time of day is essential.
 Early morning or late afternoon are ideal, as the natural light highlights the lines and shapes of the building, creating sharp contrasts and deep shadows.
 Concentrate on the architectural details such as the inscriptions on the walls and the majestic marble statues at the corners of the building.
 Shooting in black and white is another technique that can enhance the building's drama and elegance, emphasizing its pure forms and rigorous architecture.